 For information purposes, the model contains two additional worksheets:

-- NZS Expense – History & Future This gives historical data, and the latest forecasts and projections, for aggregate NZS expenditure, both inclusive (gross) and exclusive (net) of tax, and average NZS recipient numbers over fiscal years.
+- NZS data This gives historical data, and the latest forecasts and projections, for aggregate NZS expenditure, both inclusive (gross) and exclusive (net) of tax, and average NZS recipient numbers over fiscal years.
 Expenditure data is given in nominal dollar terms and as a percentage of nominal GDP.

-- History of NZS Fund This gives historical data on the NZS Fund since its inception in 2001/02 up to and including the latest historical fiscal year (year ended 30 June).
+- NZSF history This gives historical data on the NZSF since its inception in 2001/02 up to and including the latest historical fiscal year (year ended 30 June).

-The projected gross NZS tracks in the NZS Expense – History & Future worksheet display a potential path, beyond the latest forecast horizon, of the aggregate NZS expenditure numbers.
+The projected gross NZS tracks in the NZS data worksheet display a potential path, beyond the latest forecast horizon, of the aggregate NZS expenditure numbers.
 These are in gross of tax terms, which is how all expenses in the Financial Statements of the Government of New Zealand are recorded.

-The MS Excel workbook New Zealand Superannuation Fund Contribution Rate Model is a special purpose document and cannot be supplied in HTML format.
+The MS Excel workbook New Zealand Superannuation Fund (NZSF) Contribution Rate Model is a special purpose document and cannot be supplied in HTML format.
 The modelling guide in Adobe PDF format can be supplied in HTML format if requested from Information Services.